Borys Todurov: International peacekeeping missions

-In 1999, B. Todurov organized the humanitarian mission to Egypt and made surgeries in Cairo for 16 children with congenital heart disease.
+In 1999, B. Todurov organized the humanitarian mission to Egypt, providing surgery in Cairo for 16 children with congenital heart disease.

 In 2002, Todurov visited Iraq, where he worked on creating a joint Ukrainian-Iraqi project to save children.
-As a part of this mission, he made two surgeries in Baghdad for children with congenital heart disease.
+As a part of this mission, he provided surgery in Baghdad for two children with congenital heart disease.

-In 2005, Todurov organized a humanitarian mission to Kosovo.
+In 2005, Todurov organised a humanitarian mission to Kosovo.
 There he performed three operations for children with congenital heart disease.

 2006 - humanitarian mission to Azerbaijan.
-He operated congenital heart disease of five children from low-income refugee families from the Nagorno-Karabakh conflict region.
+He provided congenital heart disease surgery for five children from low-income refugee families from the Nagorno-Karabakh conflict region.

-In March 2014 he organized a humanitarian mission to Crimea, a week before it was occupied by Russian military troops.
-Todurov and his team of surgeons and anaesthesiologists attempted to enforce medical facilities of Feodosia military base, which was besieged by Russians at that time.
+In March 2014 he organised a humanitarian mission to Crimea, a week before it was occupied by Russian military troops.
+Todurov with his team of surgeons and anaesthesiologists attempted to maintain the medical facilities of Feodosia military base, which was besieged by Russians at that time.
 Doctors brought medications and ambulance dressings in case of military combat.
-At the exit from the Crimea peninsula, Todurov was asked to operate an elderly woman with acute myocardial infarction.
-Later it turned out that the patient was the mother of Sergei Aksyonov, the self-proclaimed minister of the Crimea.
+On leaving the Crimea peninsula, Todurov was asked to operate on an elderly woman with acute myocardial infarction.
+Later it turned out that the patient was the mother of Sergei Aksyonov, the self-proclaimed Minister of the Crimea.